dkundih/vandal/README.md

 Data science and Machine learning package developed by David Kundih.
 Use permitted according to the terms of use and conditions set by the attached license.

-# For whom is vandal made for?
+# For whom is 'vandal' made for?

 vandal is a Python package for Data science and Machine learning, designed to aid researchers and engineers to meet their goals with small effort.